 The Sumerian Renaissance Before The Amorites Of Babylon

-In the immediate period following the decline of the Akkadian Empire, several Sumerian rulers like Gudea who ruled the powerful city of Lagash from 2144 to 2124 BC emerged and established a brief period of Uruk dominance in the Region which saw the erection and dedication of new Statues and Temples.
+Before the rise of the Amorites of Babylon, in the immediate period following the decline of the Akkadian Empire, several Sumerian rulers like Gudea who ruled the powerful city of Lagash from 2144 to 2124 BC emerged and established a brief period of Uruk dominance in the Region which saw the erection and dedication of new Statues and Temples.

+For instance, Uruk rose to dominance until 2112 BC when King Ur-Nammu overthrew the Uruk Kings and established the Third Dynasty of Ur.
 This Dynasty was comprised of 5 Kings who would rule until 2004 BC.

-The Sumerian City States experienced a surge in prosperity during the reign of the Third Ur Dynasty as Trade Networks and Civil Administration were greatly improved, and today the great Ziggurat at Ur stands as a momument to the successes of the Third Dynasty Of Ur.
+Before the arrival of the Amorites of Babylon, the Sumerian City States experienced a surge in prosperity during the reign of the Third Ur Dynasty as Trade Networks and Civil Administration were greatly improved, and today the great Ziggurat at Ur stands as a momument to the successes of the Third Dynasty Of Ur.

-As a Nomadic Tribe, the Amorites had existed on the fringes of Mesopotamian Society where they regularly clashed with various City States.
+As a Nomadic Tribe and before they founded Babylon, the Amorites had existed on the fringes of Mesopotamian Society where they regularly clashed with various City States.

 The Amorite invasions began in Palestine and Syria, finally ending in Mesopotamia where they established their own new Dynasties, and assimilated into the local population adopting the superior Culture of the Mesopotamians and making it their own.

 Before Babylon, the most prominent Amorite Kingdom was centred in the Ancient City of Mari where the Amorites introduced the Babylonian language, writing and administrative style.